LibVNC/libvncserver/README.md

 [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) is a set of programs using the [RFB (Remote Frame Buffer)](https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst) protocol.
-They are designed to "export" a frame buffer via net (if you don't know VNC, I suggest you read "Basics" below).
+They are designed to "export" a frame buffer via net: you set up a server and can connect to it via VNC viewers.
+If the server supports WebSockets (which LibVNCServer does), you can also connect using an in-browser VNC viewer like [noVNC](https://novnc.com).

 It is already in wide use for administration, but it is not that easy to program a server yourself.

 This has been changed by LibVNCServer.